More Speaking or More Speakers?: Introduction and Related Works

 Recent work~\cite{qian2022contentvec} showed that forcing speaker-disentangled representations during SSL pre-training improves accuracy on a set of content-related downstream tasks.
 Authors of~\cite{barnard2009asr} established that fewer than 50 speakers and around 10 to 20 hours of speech per language were sufficient for the development of a usable ASR system for low resource languages.
 Later wav2vec 2.0~\cite{baevski2020wav2vec} showed that ASR can be built with even 10min of supervision as long as a large unlabeled dataset is available.
 Compared to~\cite{barnard2009asr} which used HMM-based models we use Connectionist Temporal Classification (CTC)~\cite{graves2006connectionist} loss with a transformer model and the latest developments in ASR training pipelines (e.g. SpecAugment~\cite{park2019specaug}).

-Earlier work~\cite{oliver2018realistic} investigated the effect of varying the amount of labeled and unlabeled data for SSL and ST in computer vision and reported that the accuracy of SSL and ST techniques tends to converge to the same value as the number of labels grows, but found surprisingly different levels of sensitivity to varying data amounts across these techniques.
+Earlier work~\cite{oliver2018realistic} investigated the effect of varying the amount of labeled and unlabeled data for SSL and ST in computer vision and reported that the accuracy of SSL and ST techniques tends to converge to the same value as the number of labels grows, but found surprisingly different levels of sensitivity to varying data amount across these techniques.

 To inform more optimal data collection, we study how SSL and ST algorithms perform as the number of speakers is varied, while keeping the number of hours fixed and vice versa for both the labeled and the unlabeled datasets.
-To the best of our knowledge, we are the first to perform a systematic survey focused on the role of number of speakers for SSL and ST methods.
-Our findings encourage re-thinking of the data collection process for ASR, especially in low-resource supervision and lead us to propose an appropriate composition which is summarized in Table~\ref{tab:recommendation}.
-We highlight the main results from~Table~\ref{tab:recommendation} as: i) for low-resource settings, it is critical to have a sufficient number of speakers in labeled; ii) the improvement from increasing the number of speakers in both labeled and unlabeled data plateaus after a certain threshold; iii) it is critical for SSL to have enough unlabeled data, while for ST it is critical to have enough speakers in the labeled data.
+A prior work~\cite{sanabria2022measuring} provides insights for dependence on speaker diversity in SSL trained only with synthesized data and in limited configurations.
+To the best of our fknowledge, we are the first to perform a systematic survey focused on the role of the number of speakers for SSL and ST methods.
+Our findings encourage re-thinking of the data collection process for ASR, especially in a low-resource supervision and lead us to propose an appropriate composition which is summarized in Table~\ref{tab:recommendation}.
+We highlight the main results from~Table~\ref{tab:recommendation} as: i) for low-resource settings, it is critical to have a sufficient number of speakers in labeled data; ii) the improvement from increasing the number of speakers in both labeled and unlabeled data plateaus after a certain threshold; iii) it is critical for SSL to have enough unlabeled data, while for ST it is critical to have enough speakers in the labeled data.